oracle/graal/substratevm/README.md

 analysis that requires a closed-world assumption, which means that all classes and all bytecodes that are reachable at run time must be known at build time.
 Therefore, it is not possible to load new data that have not been available during ahead-of-time compilation.
-Continue reading to the [GraalVM Native Image Compatibility and Optimization Guide](Limitations.md).
+Continue reading to [GraalVM Native Image Compatibility and Optimization](Limitations.md).